cmey/surprising-snippets/README.md

 # surprising-snippets
-Snippets of code that (I find) producing surprising results.
+Snippets of code that (I find) are producing surprising results.